- Guide Service

 Day 9: After our regular morning circle time we will embark on one of our more strenuous days of uphill as we travel to Deer Lake.
 By now we will have had plenty of practice in trail games and keeping spirits high as we pass through forests draped in mosses and slime molds.
 There is an alpine lake at camp today, and after we have had time to set up our camp, we will get to wade in the water and relax as we watch the alpine glow of the mountains reflected in the water.

 Day 10: Today will be another long day, hiking over 6 miles to CB Flats Campground.
-Yes the day will be strenuous, but after more than a week of hiking together we will have found a rhythm to make the time pass.
+Yes, the day will be strenuous, but after more than a week of hiking together, we will have found a rhythm to make the time pass.
 We will have the chance to look back on the valleys and lakes below, where we can see just how far we have come already.
 We will finish our day with a descent past beautiful Hoh Lake and camp in a more secluded area near meadows of wildflowers.

 Day 11: Today we will hike about 5 miles to Sol Duc Park.
 Along the way, we will hike across the High Divide which provides unparalleled views of the Olympic and Bailey mountain ranges.
 We will break for lunch at one of the passes and relax near alpine lakes, mountain creeks, and meadows of wildflowers.
 We might even have the opportunity for sledding and snowball fights!
 Hiking through the Seven Lakes Basin is an unforgettable experience and our sleep tonight will be well deserved.

 Day 12: On our second to last day, we will have an easier hike.
-Continuing about 2 miles to Seven Mile Group Site, we will have the chance to relax for a good part of the day as we prepare to reenter the front country tomorrow.
+Continuing about 2 miles to the Seven Mile Group Site, we will have the chance to relax for a good part of the day as we prepare to reenter the front country tomorrow.
 We will take our time identifying all of the flora and fauna of the forest and spend the afternoon learning about the geological, cultural, and human history of this part of the park as we relax in the shade of giant trees near the river.

 Day 13: On our final day we will pass by the famous Sol Duc Falls, reflecting on our long journey, as we descend to the Sol Duc Hot Springs Resort by noon for pickup.

 Other: On all of our summer camps, we have a daily circle time in the morning where youth engage in group games, share highlights, offer encouragement and support to each other, stretch, review maps and day itineraries, and set individual and group goals for the day.
-Also, whether breaking on the trail or in the afternoon or evening in the campsite, our Guides facilitate additional opportunities for youth to develop a personal connection with nature.
+Also, whether breaking on the trail or in the afternoon or evening at the campsite, our Guides facilitate additional opportunities for youth to develop a personal connection with nature.
 Problem-solving and initiative games are common as are smiles.
 Additional outdoor skills are gained as we practice Leave No Trace principles and promote environmental stewardship throughout the length of the program.

 Drop-off/pick-up time & location: Our 13-day program begins at the Fairholme Boat Launch at the west end of Lake Crescent at 12pm on Sundays and ends at the Sol Duc Hot Springs Resort at 12pm on Friday.